NetArena: Dynamic Benchmarks for AI Agents in Network Automation: Conclusion and Use Cases of

-We propose \name, a dynamic and general pipeline for building LLM evaluation benchmarks in real-world network applications.
-By unifying \textit{state-action} abstractions across constructive and reactive tasks, \name enables dynamic query generation with controllable complexity and automatic ground-truth derivation.
-Its integration with network emulators supports execution-time validation of correctness, safety, and latency.
-As such, \name can serve as a generalizable foundation for developing, evaluating, and debugging LLM agents in safety-critical network domains.
-The design of \name also facilitates two prominent use cases as below.
+We present \name, a unified pipeline for dynamic LLM evaluation in real-world network applications.
+By abstracting tasks into \textit{state–action} form, \name enables controllable query generation with automatic ground-truth derivation.
+Its integration with high-fidelity emulators supports execution-time validation across correctness, safety, and latency.
+As such, \name offers a practical foundation for developing, evaluating, and debugging AI agents in safety-critical network domains. \name also enables two prominent future use cases below.